VaughnFisher/FlickCheck/README.md

 ## Thank you for considering me for TCI's SE intern position!

 ### Extra Features
-- Allows users to sign ip and log in
+- Allows users create an account and log in
 - Allows users to add movies not already found in the database
 - Pretty sleek design if I do say so myself